Aquilino Gonell: Aftermath

 On December 6, 2022, Gonell was awarded the Congressional Gold Medal for his role in defending the Capitol.
 On December 12, 2022, he retired from the Capitol Police, because his injuries made him no longer able to pass the physical tests proving he was fit for the force.
 On January 6, 2023, Biden awarded 14 people who defended the Capitol, including Gonell, the Presidential Citizens Medal.
 On November 7, 2023, Gonell's book American Shield: The Immigrant Who Defended Democracy was released.

+On January 20, 2025, the first day of the second presidency of Donald Trump, Trump granted blanket clemency to everyone convicted or charged in connection with the Capitol riot, including Gonell's attackers.

 2024 election

 To support Trump's 2024 campaign, Republican Mike Johnson released videotapes of January 6 with footage edited to downplay the attack's violence.
 This included photographs of Gonell standing upright that evening, attempting to prove that Gonell had not experienced serious violence.
 On June 6, 2024, when Gonell visited the Pennsylvania State Capitol with fellow Capitol officer Harry Dunn, some Republican legislators in the building booed the officers or walked out.

 In mid-2024, Gonell, along with Dunn and D.C.
 Metropolitan Police officer Daniel Hodges, went to various swing states to campaign for the Joe Biden 2024 presidential campaign.
 They also appeared in a TV ad targeting Arizonans that highlighted various threats made by Trump.
 After Biden dropped out of the race, the officers joined the Kamala Harris campaign.

 On the third night of the 2024 Democratic National Convention in Chicago, Gonell spoke to the delegates.
 He spoke of his experience on January 6 and declared that Trump had betrayed the country.